kantord/SeaGOAT/README.md

   </p>
 </h1>

 A code search engine for the AI age.
-SeaGOAT leverages vector embeddings to enable to search your codebase semantically.
+SeaGOAT is a local search tool that leverages vector embeddings to enable to search your codebase semantically.

 ![&nbsp;](assets/demo.gif)